Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0/README.md

 Code for analyzing UMAP embeddings and plotting in 3D are now added.
 Compatible with integrated/combined datasets created using new and improved sample integration systems in Seurat.

 # Cite
 Please dont forget to acknowledge the contributors!
-Please cite, fork and star if this was helpful for you!
-Please message me if you have any concerns, or create an issue in the issue tab and I would love to help you.
+Please cite as:

+Fahd Qadir, Saad Sadiq, & Juan Domínguez-Bendala.
+(2019, October 11).
+3D Plotting of scRNAseq data using Seurat objects (Version 1.3).
+Zenodo. http://doi.org/10.5281/zenodo.3483177

 # Contact
 Fahd Qadir, Graduate Student.
 Molecular Cell and Dev.
 Biology Graduate Program,